 Every road trip and/or climbing expedition I learn something new.
 I enjoy climbing outdoor so much more.
 My confidence soars each time.

 For climbing, I was reminded to always check each other and always be in communication using simple one to two-word commands.
 I also learned effective ways to belay my climber who was heavier than me with a grigri.

 This time our trip started out raining but when we arrived at our destination both days were beautiful.
 It rained when we arrived in Florida on our drive home.
 I was reminded once again to follow through regardless of the weather.
 You never know and make the best out of what we have.

 For this trip, we were able to climb more crack routes and enjoyed the different challenges outdoor climbing had to offer.
-There are much more options outdoor climbing than indoor climbing.
+There are many more options for outdoor climbing than indoor climbing.
 The next goal for me is to learn how to lead with trad climbing.
 Looking forward to more new opportunities and adventures.

 Have you rock climbed outdoor before?
 How about climbing at Looking Glass?
 I would love to hear your thoughts, experiences, or questions.
 Please leave your comments below.